-High Tide Inc (OTCMKTS:HITI, CNSX:HITI) is an unjustly overlooked pot stock with exceptional long-term growth potential.
+High Tide Inc (CVE:HITI, OTCMKTS:HITI) is an unjustly overlooked pot stock with exceptional long-term growth potential.
 The cannabis retail chain, with operations in both the U.S. and Canada, just reported strong third-quarter results, swinging to third-quarter profitability.

 At the end of August, the company announced it was acquiring competitor Meta Growth Corp (CVE:META).

 With this acquisition, High Tide is set to become the largest single cannabis retailer in Canada, with annualized proforma revenue of $133.0 million.
 To put this into perspective, in fiscal 2019, High Tide reported total revenue of $31,294.

 However, as you can see in the following chart, High Tide Inc stock hasn’t made the kind of moves you’d expect it to.
 HITI stock is down 46.5% year-over-year, but it’s up 6.6% year-to-date.
 It has advanced 225% since bottoming in March.